 ~ A Testimonial by a patient who was provided with a pregkit.

 Women innately know their bodies and know instinctively how to give birth, but unfortunately, the medical profession has diverted the once joyous process of pregnancy and giving birth into a panicked, stressful medical emergency.
 Due to the high number of lawsuits resulting from medical negligence and vested commercial interests, doctors are now over-prescribing and doing undue elective procedures.
-This new attitude has brought to light increasing concern over the use of drugs during pregnancy which the foetus receives too!
+This new attitude has brought to light increasing concern over the use of drugs during pregnancy which the fetus receives too!

 A pregnant woman can rest assured that Homoeopathic Medicines are absolutely safe during pregnancy.

 Proven remarkably quick and effective for moms during pregnancy/labor and newborn babies, these medicines are made from any substance in nature.
 You name it and it’s a potential homoeopathic treatment.
-Honeybee, table salt, sea water, every flower, plant or tree you can think of – they’re all potential homoeopathic medicines to treat a variety of physical, mental and emotional complaints, either acute or chronic.
+Honeybee, table salt, seawater, every flower, plant or tree you can think of – they’re all potential homoeopathic medicines to treat a variety of physical, mental and emotional complaints, either acute or chronic.

-If a pregnant woman inquires, “What is the one best thing I can do to insure that my baby is born healthy?” a homoeopath’s reply would be, “Take your own constitutional medicine as early in pregnancy as possible.”
+If a pregnant woman inquires, “What is the one best thing I can do to ensure that my baby is born healthy?” a homoeopath’s reply would be, “Take your own constitutional medicine as early in pregnancy as possible.”
 Healthy prenatal diet, nutritional supplements, medical care, hygiene, lifestyle modifications and peace of mind essentially top it up.
 The more in balance a pregnant mom is on an energetic level, the smoother her labor is likely to proceed and greater the chances of giving birth to a vibrantly healthy baby.
 Though a certain number of babies will continue to be born with a variety of genetic defects or congenital abnormalities, there are no guarantees in utero, but correct homoeopathic prescribing during pregnancy simply increases the likelihood of a healthy child.

 Homoeopathy can treat nearly any condition on a pregnant woman.